GameFoundry/bsf/Documentation/Manuals/Native/User/spriteTextures.md

 They are represented with the @ref bs::SpriteTexture "SpriteTexture" class and are a **Resource**, same as normal textures.

-They're created by calling @ref bs::SpriteTexture::create "SpriteTexture::create".
+They're created by calling @ref bs::SpriteTexture::create "SpriteTexture::create()".
 As a parameter it expects the source **Texture**, and an optional set of UV coordinates that map to a specific area on the texture.
 If no coordinates are provided the sprite texture maps to the entirety of the texture, acting the same as a normal texture.

 UV coordinates begin in the top left corner, and are in range [0, 1], where top left is (0, 0), and bottom right (1, 1).